IN FOCUS: Should parents divorce or stay together for the kids?

 He added that adults are more likely to understand what is going on and the social and economic consequences of parents’ breaking up.

-Counsellors said that proper and peaceful co-parenting is the best way to manage any potential long-term mental and emotional issues for children.
+Counsellors said that proper and peaceful co-parenting after a divorce is the best way to manage any potential long-term mental and emotional issues for children.

 Chief wellbeing officer of the Singapore Counselling Centre John Shepherd Lim said that children are affected mentally and emotionally if they do not adjust to the divorce well.
 This could impact the way they respond to social situations and conflicts growing up.

-In families where parents quarrel frequently, whether they are together or divorced is “poor role-modelling” and could cause children to become “equally abrasive” or “conflict-avoidant”.
+In families where parents quarrel frequently, whether they are together or divorced is “poor role-modelling” and could cause children to become “equally abrasive” or “conflict-avoidant” where they believe that all conflicts are "bad".

 The child could also develop “low confidence” in marriage, affecting how they manage future romantic relationships.

-In addition, conflict could take attention away from the child, and they find themselves “lacking in nurturance and support”.
+In addition, conflict could take attention away from the child, and they find themselves “lacking in nurturance and support”, he said.

 READ: Fewer marriages, more divorces in Singapore last year

-Said Mr Lim: “The above can be mitigated but requires a high level of self-awareness and commitment of both parents to ensure that the child adjusts well to the divorce.”
+“The above can be mitigated but requires a high level of self-awareness and commitment of both parents to ensure that the child adjusts well to the divorce," said Mr Lim.

+Parents who feel ill-equipped to help their children cope should tap MSF's programmes and provide their children with professional counselling support, he added.

-He added that co-parenting has been “proven” to be an effective arrangement for parents “emotionally mature enough” to keep the peace in front of their children.
+He noted that co-parenting has been “proven” to be an effective arrangement for parents “emotionally mature enough” to keep the peace in front of their children and grow to manage their emotions well.

 “Both parents must be committed to still play parenting roles in the child’s life; where both parents focus on moving forward as individuals while giving of their best selves to the child,” he said.